datawire/ambassador-docs/topics/install/yaml-install.md

   * `edgectl login -n <namespace> <AES_host>` or
   * `https://{{AES_URL}}/edge_stack/admin`

-## Configure TLS Termination and Automatic HTTPS
+## Configure TLS termination and automatic HTTPS

 **The Ambassador Edge Stack enables TLS termination by default using a self-signed certificate.
 See the [Host CRD](../../../topics/running/host-crd) for more information about disabling TLS.** If you have the ability to update your DNS, Ambassador can automatically configure a valid TLS certificate for you, eliminating the TLS warning.
 If you do not have the ability to update your DNS, skip to the next section, "Create a Mapping."